Februari 2020 is (Peer) feedback month

 Feedback is an important part of the educational process.
 It shows students where they are in the learning process and what they need to improve.
-For that reason Educate-it organises this September the (peer) feedback month.
+For that reason Educate-it organises this February the (peer) feedback month.
 Do you as a teacher want to get started with assessing written assignments?
 Do you want your students to offer each other well-structured feedback on assignments?
 Or an online environment in which students can place pitches?
-Teachers interested in learning about (peer) feedback and the best ways to use them in education will be invited to take part in various workshops, online trainings and IT tools.
+Offer for teachers Teachers interested in learning about (peer) feedback and the best ways to use them in education will be invited to take part in various workshops, online trainings and IT tools.
 A comprehensive list of our offerings can be found on the Educate-it (Peer) feedback month page.
 Good feedback bridges the gap between the student’s current level of ability and the level they need to achieve.
 For feedback to be effective, it must be aligned with the course’s learning objectives and it must motivate students to strive for the ability level that is expected of them.
 With peer feedback, students receive most of their feedback from their classmates.
 Are you interested in knowledge clips but too busy right now to take part in any of our activities?
-There will be another Month of the (Peer) feedback in February 2020.
 Naturally, the online training courses are available year-round and you can always get in touch with us to get the support you need.
-Next month, our theme will be Skills.
+In March, our theme will be Engaging education.

-On 1 July, the strengthen-your-education-week will start with a diverse and wide range of activities aimed at improving and innovating your education.
+On 27 January, the strengthen-your-education-week will start with a diverse and wide range of activities aimed at strengthening and innovating your education.
 The programme is now online with numerous workshops, lunch meetings and tailor-made advice, organised by the partners of the Centre for Academic Teaching.
-The programme is of interest to all UU teachers, whether you give a few lectures, supervise one thesis a year or coordinate multiple courses.
-What are you going to choose: a round table discussion on formative assessment, a network walk, a teacher lunch or the entire Educate-it Summercourse on blended learning?
-And how about a professional consultation with an educational expert?
+The programme is of interest to all UU teachers, whether you give a few lectures, supervise one thesis a year, coordinate multiple courses, and even if you’re already working on strengthening your education.
+What are you going to choose: a round table discussion on programmatic assessment, one of the teaching toolworkshops to strengthen your education, a faculty educational lunch or the Wintercourse on blended learning?
+And how about a ‘professional consultation à la carte’ with an education expert for tailor-made advice for your education?
 These activities are spread over different university sites.
-Take a look and register for one or more of the 46 activities!
+Take a look and register for one or more of the 27 activities!